Joey Santiago: Musical style

 Santiago, rather than listening to popular radio, borrowed rock and roll records from the public library as he was growing up; he first discovered Les Paul and Jimi Hendrix, who led to jazz guitarist Wes Montgomery.
 Santiago later commented on Montgomery's influence: "And that's when I said, 'Ah, that's a hook.
 That's some hooky stuff in the jazz world'".
 He discovered jazz and country artists such as Joe Pass and Chet Atkins after studying the liner notes of albums.
 Santiago was directly influenced by the "Hendrix chord", the sharp 9th dominant chord which, in the words of author Ben Sisario, "tapped a hidden rage that matched the horror of Thompson's scream".
-As a teenager, Santiago also listened to classic rock and protopunk artists such as The Who, The Rolling Stones, The Velvet Underground and Iggy Pop.
+As a teenager, Santiago listened to classic rock and proto-punk artists such as The Who, The Rolling Stones, The Velvet Underground and Iggy Pop.

-The stage antics of Santiago often contrasted with his generally quiet demeanor; he often experimented with his guitar and equipment during songs.
+His stage antics contrasted with his generally quiet demeanor; he often experimented with his guitar and equipment during songs.
 Deal's husband, John Murphy, said that during performances of "Vamos", which features guitar feedback throughout, Santiago used to "whack the crap out of his amp", often picking up the amplifier and moving it around.
 During some solos, Santiago would often pull the guitar up to his mouth and break guitar strings with his teeth.

 Personal life

-Santiago was married to Linda Mallari, with whom he has two children.
-They have since divorced.
+Santiago has two children.
 He lives in Los Angeles.
 In 2016, Santiago checked into a rehabilitation center to treat his alcohol and drug issues.
 He has since become sober.